albirrkarim/react-speech-highlight-demo/API.md

 - `autoScroll`

-  Beautifull auto scroll, so the user can always see the highlighted sentences
+  Beautiful auto scroll, so the user can always see the highlighted sentences

 - `clear`